Rules and Guidance

 A licensee must notify the Commission of any changes to managers involved with the licensee's controlled investment business in Guernsey, the secretary of the licensee, the Compliance Officer, the Money Laundering Reporting Officer, the Money Laundering Compliance Officer and should include a statement for the reasons for the change.
 Licensees should remain aware that changes to certain of these positions requires the Commission's prior statement of no objection before they take place and reference should be made to Sections 39 to 42 of the Protection of Investors (Bailiwick of Guernsey) Law, 2020 in this respect.

 If a significant complaint remains unsettled for longer than three months, the licensee shall immediately inform the Commission and shall also advise the complainant that he may inform the Commission directly of his complaint.

 Annual Compliance Return

-All licensees must file annually with the Commission its compliance return.
+All licensees must file annually with the Commission their compliance return using the Commissions on-line portal.
 Please refer to the Returns section for further information in respect of the annual compliance return requirements.

-The Investment Supervision and Policy Division performs regular visits to its licensees to enhance the Division's understanding of the licensee's business and to review the risk management systems and internal controls in operation to ensure compliance with the Licensees (Conduct of Business) Rules, 2014 and the Licensees (Capital Adequacy) Rules 2010.
+The Investment, Fiduciary and Pension Division performs regular visits to its licensees to enhance the Division's understanding of the licensee's business and to review the risk management systems and internal controls in operation to ensure compliance with the Licensees (Conduct of Business) Rules and Guidance, 2021 and the Licensees (Capital Adequacy) Rules and Guidance, 2021.

 Extension of Licence